seanboe/QuadrupedProject/Code/quadController/README.md

 ### Library dependencies:
 To run my code, you'll need the [RadioHead Library](https://github.com/adafruit/RadioHead).
 Create an <code>include</code> folder in the
 QuadController directory and place the library in there.

+Also, I'm using the DataTransfer library here; I'm not giving it its own repo because it's quite simple, so I'm including it here.
+You can find it in <code>lib</code> (this is *exactly* the same as the one in <code>Teensy41Main</code>)